Reviews of Anti-Microbials and Diabetes/Obesity

 Cross-sectional Studies in Humans

 In U.S. adults, cross-sectional studies have found that levels of various parabens were associated with a lower risk of diabetes (Ward et al. 2020), and lower triglyceride levels (Pazos et al. 2020).
 In Canadian men, a cross-sectional study found that higher propyl paraben levels were associated with an increased risk of metabolic syndrome, while ethyl paraben levels were associated with a lower risk in women.
 Also in women, methyl paraben levels were associated with a lower risk of obesity, and methyl, propyl and ethyl parabens were associated with higher HDL cholesterol levels (Kim and Chevrier, 2019).
 Another cross-sectional study found that parabens are associated with an increased risk of obesity in Czeck women (Kolatorova et al. 2018).
 In Korean adults, those with higher paraben levels had a higher risk of diabetes and obesity (Lee et al. 2020).
-In Spanish adolescents, overweight/obese girls were more likely to have a higher dietary intake of parabens (Monteagudo et al. 2021).

 In U.S. adults and children, triclosan was associated with lower measures of obesity (Li et al. 2015), as were parabens (Quirós-Alcalá et al. 2018).
 Among U.S. women, there was an increase risk of type 2 diabetes in those with higher triclocarban (but not triclosan) exposure levels, but no associations found among men (Xie et al. 2020).
 In U.S. adults, there was actually a lower overall risk of diabetes with higher levels of triclosan (Ward et al. 2020) but an increased risk of obesity with higher levels of triclocarban (Uche and King, 2020).